UMMS-Biocore/bootcamp/session8/session9.md

 	</tbody>
 </table>

 It is easy to visualize two dimensions but we have 2000 genes.
-PCA will accomplish a reduction of 2000 genes to some number of **latent genes** that we are going to use for clustering.
+PCA will accomplish a reduction of 2000 genes to some number of **latent features** that we are going to use for clustering.

 The number of principal components (the dimensionality of reduced dataset) is a matter of choice but a quality control can be applied to look for the correct number of dimensions.
 We usually use the **elbow plot** to search for the correct number of principal components.